Flooding and Resilience Plan

 If you experience internal flooding to your property or a ‘high speed’ road has been flooded, please report details to Wiltshire Council via MyWilts online reporting or 0300 4560105.
 As Wiltshire Council are the lead local authority for flooding, they should be contacted in the first instance.

-Details and photographs of flooding should also be sent to admin@warminster-tc.gov.uk so that an overview of the impact of the flooding can be gained and shared with the relevant statutory bodies such as the Environment Agency, Wiltshire Council and Wessex Water.
+Internal property flooding should also be reported to Warminster Town Council by completing this form.
+This will enable the town council to gain an overview of the impact of the flooding.
+The information collated will be shared with the relevant statutory bodies such as the Environment Agency, Wiltshire Council and Wessex Water.

 Key Organisations Responsibilities: